EOSIO/eosio-web-ide/README.md

 Run this in a terminal:
 ```
 cleos get table talk '' message
 ```

 ## Viewing the front-end decentralized web app (EOSJS):

-The source code for the React WebApp is at: webapp/src/index.tsx within the IDE.
+The source code for the React WebApp is at `webapp/src/index.tsx` within the IDE.
 To preview the WebApp run this in a terminal:

 ```
 gp preview $(gp url 8000)
 ```

 ## Building and running the unit test